korayv/gnc/README.md

 ### Configuring JSON file

 This application is handling by default VoIP calls in BiP application.
-If you want to configure the JSON file, you can read the documentation here.
-[JSON File Preparing](how-to-log-json.md)
+If you want to configure the JSON file, you can read the documentation here: [JSON File Preparing](how-to-log-json.md)

 1. Click Configure JSON button from the topbar which is at the top right.
 2. From the pop-up, drag and drop the JSON you prepared.